Scholarship Awards and Bursaries

-The following regional scholarship awards are also open to Peel board students.
+The following regional scholarship awards are also open to graduating Peel board students to support their post-secondary plans in Canada.
 Application packages are posted starting in January each year.
 Check back regularly for updates.

 To access a broad range of Ontario scholarships, visit Ontario Scholarships.

 Looking for a general scholarship resource?
 Visit ScholarTree.

 Looking for information regarding studying abroad?
 Visit here.

 Administrative Staff Group (ASG) represents technical and mid-management

 employees within the Peel District School Board.
 This small group of

 business professionals established the bursaries back in 1987 to demonstrate

 that their commitment to education went beyond the service and support they

 provide in their day-to-day responsibilities.
 This year, four bursaries